Leave a Message

 Step 7: Have the Home Inspected

 In most cases, your offer will be contingent on having the home inspected to ensure there is no major structural damage or large repairs needed.
 With a well-written contingency and ample amount of time for investigations, you would be free to cancel the purchase agreement for almost any reason.
 I can help you arrange all inspections, appraisals, and estimates, and you can begin scheduling them within days of making an offer.
-During your investigation period and depending on what, if anything, is discovered, you can decide to renegotiate, cancel the sale, or remove your contingency, which lets the seller know you are committed to completing the sale.
-Once that occurs, the process with proceed to Step 8.
+During your investigation period and depending on what, if anything, is discovered, you can decide to renegotiate, cancel the sale, or remove your contingency.
+Removing your contingency lets the seller know you are committed to closing the sale.
+Once removal occurs, the process will proceed to Step 8.

 main